libSDL2pp/libSDL2pp/README.md

   * TTF_Font (all functions covered)

-each with a subset of methods corresponding to SDL functions working with sepcific types of objects and in some cases additional convenience methods.
+each with a subset of methods corresponding to SDL functions working with specific types of objects and, in some cases, additional convenience methods.
 These classes support:

 - RAII-style initialization and destruction